jimmay5469/dotfiles/install/manual.md

   - install iterm theme
 - create ssh key and add to github
 - put the dock on the left, autohide it, make it small, and remove everythign from it except finder and settings
+- launch dash
-- launch dash and activate license
+  - activate license
+  - set syncing folder to dropbox
 - launch tower and activate license
 - launch bartender
   - launch at login